Sprout into the Spring with this Mung Bean Salad

 - Next, put them in a shallow baking dish or bowl and cover with 1 inch of water.
 Let them sit in a warm place for 8-12 hours.
 Drain and thoroughly rinse.
 Remove any hard, dark beans.

-- Unless you have a seed sprouter, transfer the sprouts-to-be into a bowl or jar with a couple inches of water at the bottom.
+- Unless you have a seed sprouter, transfer the sprouts-to-be into a bowl or jar with a couple of inches of water at the bottom.
 Cover with cheesecloth or foil with some holes punched into the top and let sit for another 8-12 hours.
 Drain, rinse, and repeat this step once more or until the seeds are sprouted to the desired amount.

-- When the sprouts are ready, rinse them well and either use immediately or store them in an airtight container for 4-5 days.
-Here are a couple good online resources that break down the sprouting process in greater detail: Padhu’s Kitchen & A Couple Cooks
+- When the sprouts are ready, rinse them well and either use them immediately or store them in an airtight container for 4-5 days.
+Here are a couple of good online resources that break down the sprouting process in greater detail: Padhu’s Kitchen & A Couple Cooks

 1 The word mung comes from the Tamil word mūngu.
 Tamil is one of the longest surviving classical languages in the world and remains the official language of the Indian state of Tamil Nadu and Pondicherry, as well as the Union Territory of India islands of Andaman and Nicobar.